AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 These PRs should only be fairly small PRs and not anything that would require intense review.
 This more for situations where "this is broken and here's a fix".

-- Create a new branch from the most up-to-date `master` branch and call it `hotfix-mybug`, where where `mybug` has a short tag relevant to the changes.
+- Create a new branch from the most up-to-date `master` branch and call it `hotfix-mybug`, where where `mybug` is a short tag relevant to the changes.
 - Checkout your newly created `hotfix` branch.
 - Make the hotfix change.
 - Create the pull request to `master` as you would normally do.